Skip to content

 woman waving

 The project organises programme-wide online events for students to meet their peers and members of staff.
 The programme includes guest lectures, student-led coffee events and academic-led coffee events, as well as running a Law School blog open to both staff and students.
 Available to all students registered on law modules, the project has so far delivered 60+ online events and more than 70 staff and student blogs.
-The project also delivers a first-year undergraduate peer-mentoring project and an annual competition where students can present their ideas on improvements to teaching and learning to staff.
+The project also delivers an undergraduate study buddy or peer-mentoring project and facilitates an annual event where students can provide feedback on their experiences of studying within the Law School.

 Scholarship to evaluate the project has evidenced the positive impact the programme has on both staff and students, with many feeling encouraged to feel part of the Law School and wider University by attending events.
 For example, participation in the project has increased Law Student uptake of extra-curricular activities such as involvement with the OU Students Association and Faculty and university consultations.

-The project was highly commended in the OU’s Teaching Awards 2024, with the project’s findings having led to changes within the Law School curriculum and the establishment of a similar Belonging Project in the Business School.
-The team have disseminated their experience nationally and internationally with more plans in place for 2024, including outputs of a collaboration with Nottingham Trent University and a book chapter due for publication in 2025.
+The project was highly commended in the OU’s Teaching Awards 2024 and was commended in the Law School’s Periodic Quality Review in 2025.
+The project’s findings have led to changes within the Law School curriculum and the establishment of a similar Belonging Project in the Business School.
+The team have disseminated their experience nationally and internationally.

 Recent outputs

-Hardie, E. and Edwards, C. (2025d) ‘How to develop a sense of belonging in online distance learning?’ in Palgrave McMillan (eds) Creativity and critique in digital learning and teaching: Insights for learning design in business and law.
-Publication Spring 2025
+• Hardie, E. and Edwards, C. (2025) ‘How to develop a sense of belonging in online distance learning?’ in Baxter, J., Selby-Fell, H. and Gilbert, A. (2025) Creativity and Critique in Digital Learning and Teaching: Insights for Learning Design in Business and Law.
+Palgrave Macmillan.

 Journal articles

-Hardie, E. and Edwards, C. (2024c) ‘Fostering a sense of belonging through online qualification events’ Distance Education pp. 1–19.
+• Hardie, E. and Edwards, C. (2024) ‘Fostering a sense of belonging through online qualification events’ Distance Education pp. 1–19.

 Conferences

-Hardie, E., Edwards, C. Ogbuokiri, A. and Gamble, R. (2024a) ‘Valuing marginalised voices: a co-creation approach to improving student experience’, poster presented at Advance HE EDI conference, Manchester, March 2024.
+• Hardie, E., Edwards, C. Ogbuokiri, A. and Gamble, R. (2024) ‘Valuing marginalised voices: a co-creation approach to improving student experience’, poster presented at Advance HE EDI conference, Manchester, March 2024.

 Other